Research is the creation of knowledge which leads to new and efficient solutions for society _ Shiv Nadar

 Existing bursary funds

-LACF currently manages four directed-research bursary endowment funds.
+LACF currently manages three directed-research bursary endowment funds.
 Each fund was initiated by an individual party or group and developed in partnership with LACF and each bursary focusses on a particular dimension or theme aligned with the mission of the Foundation.

 1 / Günter A. Schoch Bursary / History of the Profession